Frequently Asked Questions about Sons of Jacob Congregation

 What about the kids?

-Unfortunately, no. A small community like ours are currently unable to support professional clergy.
+Yes we have a service leader for our Erev Shabbat services.
+For Saturday morning services, and the High Holidays we bring in a service leader from Toronto.
+A small community like ours is currently unable to support professional clergy.
 Members of the community help out in leading the services.
 For occasions when a lay person cannot be of assistance, Rabbis (or other learned people) are brought in from other communities.

 What about High Holidays?